SpiderOak/flow-ldap/doc/usage.md

 We could wait for the first scheduled `LDAP sync` run, but we can also trigger one manually:
 ```
-$ semaphor-ldap client ldap-sync-trigger
+> semaphor-ldap.exe ldap-sync-trigger
 Trigerring an LDAP sync...
+# When the ldap-sync is running, then the check-status command will show a 'OK, running...' in 'sync':
+> semaphor-ldap.exe check-status
+Checking Semaphor-LDAP server status...
+Server status:
+- db = OK
+- flow = OK
+- ldap = OK
+- sync = ON, running...
 ```
+The `ldap-sync` process may take a while (from minutes to hours), depending on the number of LDAP accounts members of the configured `group-dn`.

+Before continuing, you should wait for the `ldap-sync` process to finish, that is: `sync` to be `OK` (without the `, running...` part).
+After the `ldap-sync` finishes, all pre-existing Semaphor accounts on the domain will be locked and given the choice of joining LDAP or changing their username.

 Accounts should be ready after the LDAP sync, we can check their state by using the `db-userlist` command.
   - `unlocked` are Semaphor accounts owned by Semaphor-LDAP.
-  - `ldap-locked` are Semaphor accounts that are locked and given the choice between join to LDAP or change username
+  - `ldap-locked` are Semaphor accounts that are locked and given the choice between join to LDAP or change username.
   - `full-locked` are Semaphor accounts that cannot operate, they correspond to a `disabled` LDAP state.
 ```
-$ semaphor-ldap client db-userlist
+> semaphor-ldap.exe db-userlist
 Retrieving users from the local database...
 john@example.com, uid = fc6dd73a-ebe5-4ac2-8a54-b6fe89638e8f, ldap-state = disabled, semaphor-guid = 73M5UDSR263J7F3RQJO4NIISN3WL4LXJU3YC6JNHM7VLFYFNJ63A, semaphor-lock-state = unlocked
 alice@example.com, uid = dea2c6b5-6123-4e18-be5b-92b33506c3a5, ldap-state = enabled, semaphor-guid = 46YIUGBAWFNOWRA53E6UXTJH5EQ5FIP3ONDGEQZCTTBH7UK6QMEA, semaphor-lock-state = ldap-locked